 What happens if I already play an instrument?
 If you already play an instrument you can either continue to play that instrument at Clay or try a new one!
 Several students will try an instrument they've always wanted to play and others will stick with the one they have already learned.

 If I have piano background, which instrument would be a good fit?
 Students with a background in piano generally do really well on any instrument.

 What is summer band and orchestra and what if I cannot attend?
-Summer band takes place during the month of June.
+Summer band and orchestra takes place during the month of June.
 The main purpose of the summer program is to get students in like-instrument (violin with violin, trombone with trombone) settings.
 It is also a great opportunity for students to meet new friends before they even start 6th grade!
 If you cannot attend summer band or orchestra, it is suggested that students acquire a few private lessons before school starts in August.